 Computer Science as a discipline encompasses a wide range of research interests.
-Examples are: the design and implementation of computer programming languages, the design and organization of complex computer systems, the efficient allocation and use of computer resources under various constraints, and the organization and management of vast quantities of data typical in many business applications.
+Examples include the design and implementation of computer programming languages, the design and organization of complex computer systems, the efficient allocation and use of computer resources under various constraints, and the organization and management of vast quantities of data typical in many business applications.

 Computer Graphics is the study of the application of computers to the analysis and generation of pictorial information.